AHA-NPSF Comprehensive Patient Safety Leadership Fellowship

 The fellowship is a transformative learning experience consisting of four in-person learning sessions, periodic teleconferences, webinars, various self and organizational assessments and individual coaching.
 During the year-long program, fellows complete an action learning project to bring real change within their organizations and demonstrate their ability to apply the concepts learned.

-Applications for the 2014-2015 program are now being accepted online.
+Applications for the 2014-2015 program are STILL being accepted online.
 You will need all required documents to complete the online application.
 For questions, please contact program staff at (312)422-2933 or email AHA-NPSF staff.

 The AHA and the National Patient Safety Foundation are sponsors of this program.
 Partners include: The Health Research & Educational Trust, Health Forum, the American Society for Healthcare Risk Management, the American Organization of Nurse Executives and the Society of Hospital Medicine.